gtisdale/Cellphone-Motion-Analysis/README.md

 #### DESCRIPTION OF PROCESSING ALGORITHM
 The algorithm for preparing the data is called run_analysis.R.
 This algorithm is divided into for sections:
+1) *Clean up environment
-1) Cleans up the environment and loads libraries.
+   Cleans up the environment and loads libraries.
+2) *Load Data
-2) Loads the data.
+   Loads the data.
+First paragraph loads the activity and feature labels.
+   Second paragraph loads the test data and relabels the activities with text labels.
+   Third paragraph load the train data and relabels the activities with text labels.
+3) *Extract Data
-3) Extracts the specific data for this data set using the column numbers for the appropriate variables.
+   Extracts the specific data for this data set using the column numbers for the appropriate variables.
+4) *Reshape Data
-4) Reshapes the data and creates tidy data form and then writes the output file
+   Reshapes the data and creates tidy data form and then writes the output file

 #### CITATION FOR ORIGINAL RESEARCH